-The following boxes are located off-site: CMI Boxes 81-96.
-You will need to request this material from the Rare Book and Manuscript Library at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+The following boxes are located off-site: CMI Boxes 81-96, Box 97.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 Unique time-based media items have been reformatted and are available onsite via links in the container list.
 Commercial materials are not routinely digitized.